n1vux/articles/Linux/2022-Nov-Mastodon/Mastodon-notes.md

     * Mailing lists ( _like our NatickFoss discussion list_ ) - since there are list-servers other than Google, **decentralized**, and if you forward to another list, somewhat **federated** !
 But very old school in handling of media attachments.
     * Blogs with RSS and automatic track-back links. **Federated & decentralized**.
     * WebRings - **Federated & decentralized**!

+* **Alt-Left alternatives? (or Alt and not Alt-Right??)**

+or at least, pro-Democracy, and suppressing "fake news" is fact-based.
+But not necessarily Progressive or "left".

+[BlueSky](https://en.wikipedia.org/wiki/Bluesky_%28protocol%29) looks to federate by its own rules, unlcear if bridging to Fediverse ActivityPub would be plausible or allowed.

+    * **BlueSky** - BlueSKy is apparently a Protocol in competition with the Fediverse's ActivityPub, with a demo implementation only just in Beta; backed by Dorsey, to make something that his Twitter could've been but didn't as “protocol for large-scale distributed social applications that will allow for account portability, algorithmic choice, interoperability and performance".
+Anti-commercial. [oct.25 article](https://uk.finance.yahoo.com/news/jack-dorsey-bluesky-social-app-twitter-050005805.html).
+Started as a Twitter FLOSS spinoff?
+Original rumors of Blockchain denied.
+Dorsey BlueSky [may be collaborative](https://davetroy.medium.com/no-elon-and-jack-are-not-competitors-theyre-collaborating-3e88cde5267d) with Musk Twitter!?(_sounds like a conspiracy theory but by an insider so might be real?_)  Not ready yet.
+Intersting to watch.

+    * **TribelSocial** claims to be pro-Democracy, but is reportedly just as data-harvesting as the big Socials where we're the product, not the customer.

 * **Counter.Social (CoSo)**
   Overtly political Twitter-alternative, run by an anonymous, career Grey-hat hacktivist.